aria-lab-code/EyeTracking_VR_DataCollection/README.md

 # A dataset of paired head and eye movements during visual tasks in virtual environments
-Contributors: _Colin Robow, Chia-Hsuan Tsai, Eric Brewer, Connor Mattson, Daniel S. Brown, Haohan Zhang_
+Repository Contributors: _Colin Robow, Chia-Hsuan Tsai, Jordan Thompson, Eric Brewer, Connor Mattson, Daniel S. Brown, Haohan Zhang_

 ### About the project
 Humans use coordinated head and eye movement to effectively survey, gain information, and interact with their environment.
 Our work introduced a open-access dataset consisting of N=20 users Neck and Eye oritentation during 4 simulated tasks.
 This repository contains the required Unity/CSharp scripts required to reproduce the human trials of our paper (link available soon).